dharc-org/aldrovandi-provenance/README.md

 The project provides tools for generating provenance snapshots from RDF data, conforming to the [CHAD-AP specification](https://dharc-org.github.io/chad-ap/current/chad-ap.html).

+The provenance model implemented in this project is based on the Open Citations Data Model:

+> Daquino, Marilena; Massari, Arcangelo; Peroni, Silvio; Shotton, David (2018).
+The OpenCitations Data Model. figshare.
+Online resource. [https://doi.org/10.6084/m9.figshare.3443876.v8](https://doi.org/10.6084/m9.figshare.3443876.v8)

 The primary feature is generating provenance snapshots from RDF data in various formats, where:
+- Provenance information is organized into named graphs
-- Each subject in the input data gets a provenance named graph (subject URI + "/prov/")
+- Each subject in the input data receives its own provenance graph
-- Each subject gets a snapshot entity in its provenance graph (subject URI + "/prov/se/1")
-- Each snapshot is typed as a prov:Entity
+- Snapshot entities are created to represent the state of cultural heritage objects
-- Provenance metadata is added, including generation time and responsible agent
+- Provenance metadata includes generation time and responsible agent information

 ## Installation